Autotelic Agents with Intrinsically Motivated Goal-Conditioned Reinforcement Learning: a Short Survey: How to Prioritize Goal Selection?

 \section{How to Prioritize Goal Selection?}

-Intrinsically motivated goal-conditioned agents also need to select their own goals.
+Autotelic agents also need to select their own goals.
 While goals can be generated by uninformed sampling of the goal space, agents can benefit from mechanisms optimizing goal selection.
 In practice, this boils down to the automatic adaptation of the goal sampling distribution as a function of the agent performance.